CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 * Debuggable
 * Good comments

 This is the goal of having good practice; Creating a development environment that scales, simplify the work for all, and speed up development.
+As time pass, a larger and a better libraries exists for all to use.

 Introduction
 ------------

-Originating as Cisco engineering document, *EDCS-1529178*, this sections expands on the best practices of writing pyATS test cases and libraries.
+Originating as Cisco engineering document, *EDCS-1529178*, this documentation expands on the best practices of writing pyATS test cases and libraries.
 It was created with a few purposes in mind: